 Day 4 OSLO (B)

 Breakfast at the hotel.
-Today we drive across Hoenefoss, Nesbyen surrounded by a landscape, which alternates between forests of pines and lakes to arrive in the beautiful Hallingdal Valley.
-Just a few kilometres away, we will visit Gol followed by Geilo, a small town surrounded by mountains and famous for its ski resorts.
-In Geilo we will take the time to enjoy a delicious lunch at the beautiful old Dr. Holms Hotel (included).
+Today we drive across Hønefoss, Nesbyen surrounded by a landscape, which alternates between forests of pines and lakes to arrive in the beautiful Hallingdal Valley.
+Just a few kilometers away, we will visit Gol followed by Geilo, a small town surrounded by mountains and famous for its ski resorts.
+Lunch stop en route (included).
 Afterwards the tour continues to the impressive Hardanger fjord, where we arrive at Lofthus, one of Edvard Grieg's favourite haunts, and one of the most beautiful points of the fjord.
 Dinner at the hotel is included.

 Ullensvang Hotel ****+ Fjord View room